-Industry operations are no longer straight-forward, remote processes.
+Industry operations are no longer straightforward, centralised processes.
 Many factory jobs are now done by machines.
 This makes operations safer and more efficient, but it also means that these machines can be attacked.

 With the Internet of Things overtaking the world, there’s the ever-present threat of attacks to connected devices.
 But could Industry 4.0 technologies actually make industries safer?